BiancaZimmer/masterthesis/code_mh_main/README.md

 # By Bianca

 ## Setup
-- Change the utils.py so the global variables fit your data
+- change the utils.py so the global variables fit your data
 - DATA_DIR should contain the data in a folder with name <data_name>
-- Inside should be two folders named "test" and "train" wherein your images in separate folders for the classes shall be found
+- inside should be two folders named "test" and "train" wherein your images in separate folders for the classes shall be found
+- change DATA_DIR_FOLDERS to the name of your data folder(s) you want to use
+- run cnn_model.py to fit your model - important: for this you'll have to adjust the boolean switches in \_\_main__
+- run dataentry.py to get all feature embeddings - important: change the suffix_path in \_\_main__ to whatever the name of your model
+- run prototype_selection.py - when first running this you might have to evaluate the best number of prototypes via screeplot
+- run xai_demo.py

 ## Test settings can be found in the following modules:
 - dataset